Mixing times of a Burnside process Markov chain on set partitions: Final Remarks

+Continuing in this way, we can see that at time $m$ the expected number of distinct entries of state $U(m)$ is approximately $m+1$ when $n$ is large.
+Thus the process must be run at least an order of $\frac{n}{\log n}$ steps in order to have the expected number of distinct entries of $U(m)$ to reach an order of $\frac{n}{\log n}$.
+We leave it as an open problem to make this argument rigorous.

-One direction of further study is to consider a twisted Burnside process on $[k]^n$ by replacing the uniform distribution on $S_k$ used in the first step of the Burnside process with a distribution that is constant on conjugacy classes of $S_k$.
+In \cite{DZ21}, Diaconis and Zhong introduced a generalization of the Burnside process, called the {\em twisted Burnside process}.
+A direction of further study is to consider a twisted Burnside process on $[k]^n$ by replacing the uniform distribution on $S_k$ used in the first step with a distribution that is constant on conjugacy classes of $S_k$.
 Many examples of such distributions can be found in \cite{Dia88}.
-One can then obtain bounds on the mixing time of the twisted Burnside process.
+One can then obtain mixing time bounds on this twisted Burnside process.

 \Address